Gordie Howe: Detroit Red Wings

-Howe made his NHL debut on October 16, 1946, playing right wing for the Detroit Red Wings, scoring in his first game, at age 18.
+Howe made his NHL debut on October 16, 1946, playing right wing for the Detroit Red Wings, scoring in his first game at age 18.
 He wore number 17 as a rookie.
 However, when Roy Conacher joined the Chicago Black Hawks after the 1946–47 season, Howe was offered Conacher's number 9, which he would wear for the rest of his career.
 Although he had not requested the change, Howe accepted it when he was informed "9" would entitle him to a lower Pullman berth on road trips.
 He quickly established himself as a great goalscorer and a gifted playmaker with a willingness to fight.
 Howe fought so often in his rookie season that head coach Jack Adams told him, "I know you can fight.
 Now can you show me you can play hockey?"
 The term "Gordie Howe hat trick" (consisting of a goal, an assist, and a fight) was coined in reference to his penchant for fighting; however, Howe himself only recorded two such hat tricks in his career, on October 10, 1953, and March 21, 1954.
 Using his great physical strength, he was able to dominate the opposition in a career that spanned six decades (including one game with the Detroit Vipers of the IHL in 1997).
 In a feat unsurpassed by any hockey player, he finished in the top five in scoring for 20-straight seasons.
 Howe also scored 20 or more goals in 22 consecutive seasons between 1949 and 1971, an NHL record.

 Howe led Detroit to four Stanley Cup championships and to first place in regular-season play for seven consecutive years (1948–49 to 1954–55), a feat never equalled in NHL history.
-During this time, Howe and his linemates—Sid Abel and Ted Lindsay—were known collectively as "The Production Line", both for their scoring and as an allusion to Detroit auto factories.
+During this time, Howe and his linemates—centre Sid Abel and left winger Ted Lindsay—were known collectively as "The Production Line", both for their scoring and as an allusion to Detroit auto factories.
 The trio dominated the NHL in such a fashion that in 1949–50, they finished one-two-three in NHL scoring.
 This was despite the fact Howe's career prime was during a defensive era, when scoring was difficult and checking was tight.

 However, as he was emerging as one of the top players in the league, Howe sustained the worst injury of his career - his skull was fractured and his cheekbone and nose were broken after his attempt to check the Toronto Maple Leafs captain Ted Kennedy into the boards went awry during the 1950 playoffs.
 The severity of the fracture was such that he was taken to the hospital for emergency surgery in order to relieve the pressure on his brain.
 He missed the rest of the playoffs, but his dominant teammates were still able to win the Stanley Cup.